contiv/contiv.github.io/websrc/source/documents/admin/manageAuthorizations.md

 ## Authorizing Users

-If you are authorizing a user for a particular tenant, make sure you've created the tenant before you begin.
+If you are authorizing a DevOps user, you will select the specific tenant as part of the authorization.
+Make sure you've created the tenant you want before you begin these steps.

-**Note:** If you have set up LDAP authentication and are authorizing users through their Active Directory (AD) groups, be aware that Contiv cannot authorize users based on their primary AD group.
-There is no straight-froward mechanism to retrieve user's primary group from AD and authorize it.
-Authorize them against another group.
+If you have set up LDAP authentication and are authorizing users through their Active Directory (AD) groups, be aware that Contiv cannot authorize users based on their primary AD group.
+There is no straight-froward mechanism to retrieve a user's primary group from AD and authorize it.
+Authorize users against another group.

 To authorize a user: